 Chemotherapy is used in end-stage cancer only.

 Chemotherapy is used in a spectrum of settings- from preventive, as add-on(adjunct) therapy and in regimen for treating cancer recurrence.
-So, your doctor would be able to precisely tell you the purpose of the chemotherapy and the severity of the chemotherapeutic drugs used and how they can help you get better.
+So, your Cancer specialist would be able to precisely tell you the purpose of the chemotherapy and the severity of the chemotherapeutic drugs used and how they can help you get better.

 Chemotherapy is added sickness and endless nausea.